The starting salary for this role is £27,991 per annum and is based on a 36 working hour week.

 At Surrey, our values and behaviours are just as important as our skills and abilities.
 They shape who we are as an organisation.
 Find out more about the values we follow.

-'Virtual' interviews (via MS Teams) will take place on Friday 10th December 2021.
+Interviews will take place on 16 December 2021.

 From flexible working to job sharing (where possible) we are committed to providing a healthy work life balance.
 A laptop and mobile will be supplied if applicable to your role.
 You will benefit from 26 days annual leave, rising to 28 days after 2 years' service, a generous local government salary related pension, as well as the option to join our car lease scheme.
 For more information about the wide variety of benefits you can take advantage of please visit MyBenefits for Surrey County Council staff.